MatthewDaws/TileMapBase/README.rst

 TileMapBase
 ===========

-Uses OpenStreetMap tiles, or other tile servers, to produce "basemaps" for use with matplotlib.
+Uses OpenStreetMap tiles, or other tile servers, to produce “basemaps” for use with matplotlib.
 Uses a SQLite database to cache the tiles, so you can experiment with map production without re-downloading the same tiles.
 Supports Open Data tiles from the UK Ordnance Survey.